rosell-dk/picoQuery/README.md

 ```

-<h3>Usecase: Above-the-fold scripting</h3>
+<h3>Usecase: picoQuery is your "jQuery" for render-blocking scripts</h3>
-When optimizing for performance, you want to avoid what is called 'render-blocking' javascript.
-When you put in a script-tag, be it in head or in body, the browser needs to get the script (download it or get it from cache) and parse it (this is always needed).
-Many times, you actually find that none of the things you do in your script is so critical, that it cannot wait til after onload.
-You can then just defer your javascript, and your good to go - the download and rendering is done after the page is displayed, and if the browser is running on some decent hardware, it will not affect the perceived performance.
+There are times, when you want some of your script to manipulate the document before its displayed.
+This means that you will want you script to load, parse and execute very quickly.
+Its blocking the page rendering.
+People are waiting!
+Fastest load-time is achieved by keeping your script small and inlining it directly in the HTML.
+Fast parsing is also achieved by keeping the script small.
+To keep the script small, you of course need to move all the code that can be defered into another script.
+That defered script can use jQuery without noticable penalty, but you cannot afford to use jQuery for the render-blocking scripting.
+If you love the expressiveness and how quickly you get things done in jQuery, you will experience a loss.
+If you are optimizing a site that already uses jQuery, you will experience plain tediousness.
+But ta-dah, not anymore.
+You can now turn to picoQuery, as you can build your own little picoQuery, which suits your needs, and it will be very small.
+As the render-blocking scripting you need to do is probably limited, it is not too big a drawback that picoQuery currently only supports a small subset of jQuery.

-However, there are times, when you want some of your script to run before the page is displayed.
-If for example you create some of the elements dynamically, and they are placed in top of the document (meaning that they are in the viewport).
-What you do is split up the script in parts that needs to be done when DOM is ready, and parts that can be defered til after document is loaded.
-The bulk of the scripting can probably be defered.
-As it is not too bad for performance to use jQuery for the defered part, this means that most of your script can use jQuery.
-The first part is often so small, that it can be put inline in the HTML, in order to avoid making it render-blocking.
-You want to keep this script as small as possible, as it is downloaded on each page request.
-Until now, this has meant turning to vanilla javascript, probably pasting in some convinience functions for DOM manipulation.
-But with picoQuery, you have a library small enough to justify being inserted inline.
-And when set up with jQuery fallback, you have full browser compatibility, and you have the convinience of working with a syntax you already learned.
-As the above-the-fold scripting you need to do is probably limited, it is not too big a drawback, that picoQuery currently only have a small subset of jQuery implemented.
+They say that you should avoid render-blocking scripts, but actually, when your script can get the job done quickly, you here have a tool to increase the overall performance of your site.
+Imagine the unlikely case that you want to display the current time in the top of the document.
+Dynamic content is much more expensive for the server than static content.
+Say that you do it in a Wordpress theme - you will then effectively have ruined the possibility to use page caching, which is one of the most effective ways to boost up the speed of a Wordpress site.
+Also, browsers cannot be allowed to cache the page either.
+But push the job to the client, and your servers will serve you well.
+Using cookies, you can maintain sessions and store things such as the content of a shopping cart.

 <h3>Usecase: Limiting bandwith usage on mobile browsers</h3>
 jQuery is quite a download (37k compressed).
 If you want to be friendly to your mobile users, and you do not have too much coding to do, you may want to do everything in picoQuery.
 Or you may perhaps be able to limit jQuery usage to some pages.